-- (b) In response to verified written offers of outside employment; - As recognition for special achievements and/or exceptional merit, including, but not limited to, awards from national or international academic/professional community or funding agencies; - (d) To address compression and inversion; - (e) For equity and market equity considerations; - (f) No other OIs shall be provided unless negotiated with UFF and ratified by both parties. - (g) The University shall notify the UFF annually on OI. - 12.4 University Awards. - (a) The University may provide a competitive annual Employee awards program to acknowledge and celebrate the efforts of Employees for their contribution in making the University a world-class leader in science, technology, engineering and math (STEM) education. - (b) Awards that have a monetary component must be awarded as the result of a competitive process open to all Employees covered by this contract.
-The process and criteria for the award must be clearly defined and shared with all eligible Employees. - (c) The total pool for competitive awards for bargaining unit members will not exceed \$5,000. - (d) This section shall retroactively apply to recipient(s) of the 2018 Ablaze Awards. - 12.5 Promotion Increases.
+- 12.2 Other Increases (OI).
+The University BOT may provide annual OIs up to one percent (1.0%) of the total salary rate of the bargaining-unit. - (a) OIs may be granted at any time at any time in the following circumstances: - (b) In response to verified written offers of outside employment; - (c) As recognition for special achievements and/or exceptional merit, including, but not limited to, awards from national or international academic/professional community or funding agencies; - (d) To address compression and inversion; - (e) For equity and market equity considerations; - (f) No other OIs shall be provided unless negotiated with UFF and ratified by both parties. - (g) The University shall notify the UFF annually on OI. - 12.3 University Awards. - (a) The University may provide a competitive annual Employee awards program to acknowledge and celebrate the efforts of Employees for their contribution in making the University a world-class leader in science, technology, engineering and math (STEM) education.

+- (b) Awards that have a monetary component must be awarded as the result of a competitive process open to all Employees covered by this contract.
+The process and criteria for the award must be clearly defined and shared with all eligible Employees. - (c) The total pool for competitive awards for bargaining unit members will not exceed \$5,000. - (d) This section shall retroactively apply to recipient(s) of the 2018 Ablaze Awards. - 12.4 Promotion Increases.
 A bargaining-unit member who receives a promotion utilizing the promotion procedures in this collective bargaining agreement shall receive the base-salary increase shown below, effective August 15 following the academic year in which the successful review takes place.